QuanHoangNgoc/Coffee-Shop-Management-App-SE-/README.md

 - Quan Hoang Ngoc
 - Software Engineering Mini Project, _NMCNPM_
 - _HK1_, 2023-2024

 ### About
-- This is an interactive app designed to assist in managing a Coffee Shop on local devices.
+- This project entails an interactive application tailored to facilitate Coffee Shop management on local devices.
-- This project serves as an initial endeavor where we designed, implemented, and validated using professional software engineering methods, principles, techniques, and tricks.
+- Notably, this project marks our first venture where we conceived, executed, and validated a solution employing various methods, principles, technical aspects, and tactics characteristic of a professional software engineer.
-- I gained insights into Three Layers Architecture for system management, utilized SQL Server for database operations, and employed c# and OOP for design and implementation.
+- Through this endeavor, I delved into the intricacies of Three Layers Architecture for system management, leveraging SQL Server for database functionality, and utilizing c# and OOP for design and implementation.

-### Show-Off
+### Showcase
 - [x] Video: [Coffee Shop Application Presentation - Mini Project - [Nhập môn Công nghệ phần mềm - UIT]](https://youtu.be/qr8Z_AfD1tw)

 # Repository Structure
-- RESOURCES: Contains various resources, guidelines, documents, and reports related to this project.
+- RESOURCES: Comprises resources, guidelines, documents, and reports pertinent to this project.
-- MASTER: Houses the source code of this project.
+- MASTER: Hosts the source code for this project.
 - [x] OneDrive: [Coffee_Shop_Application.cnpm](https://uithcm-my.sharepoint.com/:f:/g/personal/22521178_ms_uit_edu_vn/EuqxEatwhmBHoCxVAXI40j8BiAY_k02M9gLaAYFJmZNUEg?e=kHtiJj)
   - Backup of this project
   - Contains submitted files

-# Pipeline:
+# Pipeline
-### Programs System Architecture
+### Program System Architecture
 - Three Layers Architecture
 ### Database
 - SQL Server + FileDatabase
 ### Design and Implementation
-- OOP and C#
+- OOP and c#

-# Installation Guide:
+# Installation Instructions
-- Refer to the guides provided in the presentation video and the guide file within the project.
+- Please refer to the installation guides provided in the presentation video and the project's guide file.

-# Support:
+# Support
-- If you find this project helpful, please consider giving it a like (star) to motivate me further.
+- If you find this project beneficial, kindly consider giving it a like (star) to motivate further development.
-- I am dedicated to sharing my knowledge and projects with the community.
-Your support encourages me to invest more time, enthusiasm, and attention to detail in such projects.
+- I am keen on sharing my knowledge and projects with others and am dedicated to investing additional time, enthusiasm, and attention to detail in such initiatives.
+Your support is greatly appreciated.
 Thank you for your assistance.